 Last year I was in Venice around April 9 for a blog task and I bumped by chance into a couple of beautiful wisteria shrubs.
 Luckily I always carry the camera with me.
 So I took a couple of incredible pictures.
 This year I had another appointment in Venice on April 13 and this time… I knew where to look for these beautiful purple flowers.
 Sadly, the weather has not been that kind this time, and the flowers were already a bit shabby because of the heavy rain and wind.
-Nevertheless, I took a couple of pictures and they were a huge success on Instagram, with lots of people asking me in private: Where did you take this photos of wisteria in Venice?
+Nevertheless, I took a couple of pictures and they were a huge success on Instagram, with lots of people asking me in private: Where did you take these photos of wisteria in Venice?
 That’s why I’m writing this post.

 Wisteria in Venice: where to take the photos